-If you have things such as oily skin, missed periods, or trouble losing weight, you may think those issues are just a normal part of your life.
-But those frustrations could actually be signs that you have polycystic ovary (or ovarian) syndrome, also known as PCOS.
+If you have oily skin, missed periods, or trouble managing your weight, you may think those issues are just a normal part of your life.
+But such frustrations could actually be signs that you have polycystic ovary (or ovarian) syndrome, also known as PCOS.

 The condition has many symptoms, and you may not have all of them.
 It’s pretty common for it to take women a while -- even years -- to find out they have this condition.

 - Hair growth in unwanted areas.
 Your doctor may call this “hirsutism” (pronounced HUR-soo-tiz-uhm).
-You might have unwanted hair growing in places such as on your face or chin, breasts, stomach, or thumbs and toes.
+You might have unwanted hair growing on your face or chin, breasts, stomach, or thumbs and toes.

 - Hair loss.
 Women with PCOS might see thinning hair on their head, which could worsen in middle age.

 - Acne or oily skin.
-Because of hormone changes related to PCOS, you might develop pimples and oily skin.
+Hormone changes due to PCOS can cause oily skin and pimples.
 (You can have these skin problems without PCOS, of course).

-- Problems sleeping, feeling tired all the time.
+- Problems sleeping or feeling tired all the time.
 You could have trouble falling asleep.
 Or you might have a disorder known as sleep apnea.
 This means that even when you do sleep, you do not feel well-rested after you wake up.

 - Trouble getting pregnant.
+Not having regular periods can make it difficult to get pregnant.
 PCOS is one of the leading causes of infertility.

 When to See a Doctor

-If you have some, or several, of these symptoms, let your doctor know.
-There are treatments or things you may be able to do to ease these problems and find out if you have PCOS.
+If you have any of these symptoms, let your doctor know.
+There are treatments or lifestyle changes you can try to rule out other health conditions and learn if you have PCOS.
 The sooner you get started, the sooner you can start feeling better.